Kimoi Kemboi

 Papers:

-• The Fano of lines, the Kuznetsov component, and a flop, joint with Ed Segal, arXiv
+• The Fano of lines, the Kuznetsov component, and a flop, joint with Ed Segal.

 In this article, we prove Galkin's conjecture for cubic fourfolds.

-• Full exceptional collections of vector bundles on rank-two linear GIT quotients, joint with Daniel Halpern-Leistner, arXiv
+• Full exceptional collections of vector bundles on rank-two linear GIT quotients, joint with Daniel Halpern-Leistner, Advances (to appear).

-In this project, we produce a large class of linear GIT quotients by a reductive group of rank two that admit a “full strong exceptional collection” consisting of vector bundles.
+We produce a large class of linear GIT quotients by a reductive group of rank two that admit a “full strong exceptional collection” consisting of vector bundles using the methods of window categories.

 • talk notes